 All customers of the FTTP service should receive services at the advertised rate from a Fibre Access Node (FAN).
-However, this bandwidth will be reduced if there is any congestion on the connectivity virtual circuit (CVC) that the service provider has provisioned from the FAN to the nbn network point of interconnect, together with the backhaul capacity that they have provisioned.
+However, this bandwidth will be reduced if there is any congestion on the connectivity virtual circuit (CVC) that the service provider has provisioned from the FAN to the NBN point of interconnect, together with the backhaul capacity that they have provisioned.

-With nbn co services supplied over FTTN and FTTB, maximum available bandwidth will depend on the length of copper from the DSL access multiplexer (DSLAM) to the user, with shorter lines generally supporting higher maximum bandwidths.
+With NBN services supplied over FTTN and FTTB, maximum available bandwidth will depend on the length of copper from the DSL access multiplexer (DSLAM) to the user, with shorter lines generally supporting higher maximum bandwidths.
 However performance also depends on the quality of that copper, and the level of interference between adjacent pairs in multi-pair cables.
 These factors are beyond the control of the service provider.

-With an nbn co service supplied over HFC, fibre connects to an optical node from which a run of co-axial cable serves multiple premises, each served by a co-axial cable tapped off from this shared co-axial run.
+With an NBN service supplied over HFC, fibre connects to an optical node from which a run of co-axial cable serves multiple premises, each served by a co-axial cable tapped off from this shared co-axial run.
 Because multiple premises share the same run of co-axial, the bandwidth experienced by each premise will depend on the length of the coaxial portion of the HFC network, the number of premises served by their coaxial component, and the traffic volumes of other users.
 All these factors are beyond the control of the service provider.

-Doug McClure, Group Manager nbn Operations, in Telstra Wholesale, says the transition from a legacy service to an nbn service supplied over HFC can be complicated because, unlike FTTN and FTTB services, the legacy coper service remains active during the migration window even after the nbn co based service supplied over HFC is turned on (although after the mandatory disconnection date of a SAM, the Telstra broadband service over copper will be disconnected).
+Doug McClure, Group Manager NBN Operations, in Telstra Wholesale, says the transition from a legacy service to an NBN service supplied over HFC can be complicated because, unlike FTTN and FTTB services, the voice service (and not broadband service) on Telstra copper can remain active during the migration window even after the NBN based service supplied over HFC is turned on (although after the mandatory disconnection date of a SAM, the Telstra broadband service over copper will be disconnected).

-"One of the key issues with HFC is how service providers will ensure that their customers are not getting double billed," McClure says.
-"A service provider moving or winning a customer must have the right processes in place to ensure the right notifications are going back through the right channels to ensure that the losing service provider ceases to bill the customer."
+"One of the key issues with HFC is how service providers McClure says.
+"A service provider moving or winning a customer must have the right processes in place to ensure the right notifications are going back through the right channels to ensure that the losing service provider ceases to bill the

-Doug McClure Group Manager nbn Operations
+Doug McClure Group Manager NBN Operations

-He adds: "It will be important for service providers to carefully manage the user experience of their services on the nbn network: customers by and large will not be aware of the limitations of their services, or in some cases of the differing technologies by which they are provided."
+He adds: "It will be important for service providers to carefully manage the user experience of their NBN services: customers by and large will not be aware of the limitations of their NBN services, or in some cases of the differing technologies by which they are provided."

-nbn network migration: timetables
+NBN migration: timetables